qdj0511/Linkis-Doc/en_US/User_Manual/Linkis_Console_User_Manual.md

 > ![./media/image10.png](Images/ECM management interface.png)

-> Click the edit button to edit the label information of the ECM (only part of the label is allowed to be edited) and modify the status of the ECM.
+> Click the edit button to edit the label information of the ECM (only part of the labels are allowed to be edited) and modify the status of the ECM.

 > ![./media/image11.png](Images/ECM editing interface.png)